pages-cms/website/README.md

 This is the official website for Pages CMS, deployed at [PagesCMS.org](PagesCMS.org).
 It includes [the official documentation](https://pagescms.org/docs).

-It is built with 11ty and Tailwind, it's hosted with Cloudflare Pages.
+It is built with 11ty + Tailwind and is hosted on Cloudflare Pages.

 ## Install & Run